-To generate a Smith chart plot, select the option adjacent to the P column.
-Here is what the Analysis Limits dialog box looks when set up to create a Smith chart plot.
+To generate a Smith chart plot, use the option from the chart type selector, adjacent to the P column.
+Here is how the Analysis Limits dialog box looks when set up to create a Smith chart plot for S22, using the SMITH.CIR file.